The Science IGCSE is a double award qualification, meaning it is worth two International GCSEs instead of one.

 When you begin this course, you will agree an examination date or dates with your Student Adviser.
 Your support period lasts up to this examination date.

 After obtaining a Science IGCSE (dual award), students will be able to fulfil their potential at A level or in the competitive world of work.
 As a qualification, the Science IGCSE opens the door to a world of options for those that wish to progress, but don’t necessarily wish to focus on a particular area of science in the future.

 Supported by Online Videos

-In association with Twig World, The Physics IGCSE is enriched by extensive links to appropriate films (and other supporting material), lesson by lesson.
+In association with Twig World, The Science IGCSE is enriched by extensive links to appropriate films (and other supporting material), lesson by lesson.
 The student hops from the course materials to the films and back again.

 To access the films, students need a password, supplied at enrolment.
 Students also need internet access and an e-mail account to benefit from this extraordinary resource which is offered as a “free” extra to students on the relevant courses.